 Over time, the price of your stock went up.
 Maybe you made a few hundred dollars.
 Maybe you made a few thousand.
 Either way, you’re pretty excited because you made some money.
-Good for you!

 But, what’s your benchmark?
 What is your point of comparison?
 What could you have done in the same amount of time?
 Was there a better alternative?

 Did you actually lose money compared to another, better investment?
 How can you even answer the question?

-Investing Benchmarks to Keep in Mind
+Investment Benchmarks to Keep in Mind

-One very common benchmark is the Standard & Poor’s 500 Index.
+One very common investment benchmark is the Standard & Poor’s 500 Index.
 The S&P 500 contains a broad mix of U.S. stocks of large companies.

 Of course, there are other benchmarks besides the S&P 500 that track the performance of various markets.

 There are benchmarks for stocks of large companies trading in the United States, like the Dow Jones Industrial Average.

 How the Use of Benchmarks Has Changed Over Time

 In place of financial advisors, there were professionals known as “money managers” or “investment managers.”
 These people would take your money and, if they didn’t screw up too badly, turn it into even more money.

 Of course, it’s difficult to measure whether an investment manager screws up or not without a point of comparison.
-Enter the benchmarks.